waferchuck/easy_gvim/README.md

 1. A useful welcome screen showing you recent files
 2. Tagbar auto list func/var/defines in the current file
 3. auto-pairs () {} []
-4. put __ under the cursor word.
+4. showing __ under all the cursor word.
+5. EasyMotion to jump quickly
-5. rainbow make nested () with different color
+6. rainbow make nested () with different color
-6. Auto popout the omni-complete menu (tab to confirm, Enter to select next)
+7. Auto popout the omni-complete menu (tab to confirm, Enter to select next)

 Some keys are remapped in _vimrc and _gvimrc based on my personal preferences,  feel free to edit in _gvimrc
 1. Shift+h/l to move cursor to the front/end of the line, instead of using $ and ^